 Their Majesties the Emperor and Empress faithfully observe the time-honored traditions and rites of the Imperial Court, and continually pray for the prosperity of the people of Japan in almost 20 ceremonies and events held throughout the year.
-Their Imperial Highnesses Crown Prince and Crown Princess and other members of the Imperial Family also honor and observe the traditions and rites of the Imperial Court.
+Other members of the Imperial Family also honor and observe the traditions and rites of the Imperial Court.

 These refer to the Kashikodokoro, Koreiden and Shinden in the Imperial Palace.

 Enshrines the Imperial Ancestor Amaterasu-omikami (Sun goddess).

 Houses the departed souls of the successive Emperors and Imperial Families, who are enshrined one year after they have passed away.

 Enshrines various Japanese gods from throughout the country.

 The Imperial Palace Sanctuaries house the Shinkaden, Kagurasha, Ryoukiden, Sougakusha, Akusha and other buildings.

 His Majesty the Emperor presides over the ceremonies himself and delivers a special address Otsugebumi.